-The Center for Adult Stem Cells and Regenerative Medicine is an interdisciplinary enterprise, bringing together faculty from across three colleges and the Law School at the University of Notre Dame to tackle important questions related to stem cells.
+The Center for Stem Cells and Regenerative Medicine is an interdisciplinary enterprise, bringing together faculty from across three colleges and the Law School at the University of Notre Dame to tackle important questions related to stem cells.
 Utilizing a wide variety of organisms, research on the fundamental processes adult stem cells and induced pluripotent stem (iPS) cells, as well as their application in regenerative medicine is being explored.
 Additionally, key legal, ethical, and moral questions associated with the use and application of stem cells are being examined.